 Enterprise platform for devices, apps and teams

 Create and manage multiple compact IoT ecosystems called swarms.
-A swarm is the basic, fully autonomous hub for IoT device management.
-This is where you connect, monitor and control IoT devices.
-Within your device swarm, you install IoT apps on individual devices or device groups.
+A swarm is the decentralized, fully autonomous hub for IoT device management.
+Within a swarm, you connect, monitor and control IoT devices.
+Also, you install and manage IoT apps on individual devices or device groups.

 Is your company new to IoT?
 We can help you kick off.

 Sign up for a free account – no payment info needed – or contact us to discuss your case.

 The Ultimate Guide to Machine Data and How IoT Platforms Help You Make the Most of It